-This next line item, “View Orders,” is where I become concerned.
+This next line item, “View Orders,” is where I become annoyed.
+Privacy concerns with Shopify Apps are very real.
 Google Shopping requests access to customer names, customer email addresses, phone numbers, physical addresses, geolocations, IP addresses, and browser user agents.
 For me, this is crossing a line.
 A Shopify store owner using the Google Shopping app is required to give up all customer data to Google (or Alphabet).
 In my opinion, this is a violation of trust between a Shopify store owner and her customers.
 This red flag is the primary reason our print company does not implement the Google Shopping app.

 This second wave of access notes seems a little less problematic until I review a little closer.
 “Managing Marketing,” “Manage Store Analytics,” “View your Online Store,” and “Manage Other Data” seem like commonly accessible areas that any application by Google would need.
 I am mostly concerned with the vague “payment gateways” statement.

 Supposedly, if you ever remove the app from your store, Shopify will request the app company to delete all data from their records.

 To erase your customers' personal information from Google Shopping, remove the app.
 After 48 hours, a request will be sent to Google Shopping to erase all data.

 Does anyone actually believe this?
 There is no way Google deletes all records and data they acquire.